e-rjones/SML5202-2020-Final-EmmaJones/page2.md

 <p> The Russian alphabet uses letters from the Cyrillic script to write the Russian language. </p>
 <p>The modern Russian alphabet consists of 33 letters.</p>

 <p>Go through the flashcards below annd listen to the pronunciation of each letter.
-Note the letter in its cursive (hadnwritten) form. </p>
+Note the letter in its cursive (handwritten) form. </p>
 <p>(For sound: click on the <b>Options</b> button below and select <b>On</b> under <b>Audio</b>)</p>

 <hr>